yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Layer normalization basics

-The LayerNorm was originally proposed to overcome the  in combating the internal covariate shift issue {cite:p}`ioffe2015batchnormalizationacceleratingdeep`, where a layer’s input distribution changes as previous layers are updated, causing the difficulty of traning deep models.
+The LayerNorm was originally proposed to overcome the internal covariate shift issue {cite:p}`ioffe2015batchnormalizationacceleratingdeep`, where a layer’s input distribution changes as previous layers are updated, causing the difficulty of traning deep models.

-The key idea in LayerNorm is to normalize the input to the neural network layer via
+The key idea in LayerNorm is to normalize the input distribution to the neural network layer via
-* **re-centering** by subtracting the mean
+* **re-centering** by subtracting the mean;
 * **re-scaling** by dividing the standard deviation.

 The calculation formula for an input vector $x$ with $H$ feature dimension is given by